General Manager / Sales Manager

 Another characteristic that is interesting from the market viewpoint is colour.
 A highly refined oil does not have a strong colour.

 When an oil is highly refined it means that the material’s aromatic content is low and the polyaromatic content, the PCA, is extremely low.
-In addition, the sulphur content is very low.
+In addition, the sulfur content is very low.
 It is polyaromatics that are responsible for the undesirable characteristics when it comes to toxicity.
 Aromatics, however, give good solubility properties.
 As long as the aromatic content is high, then, it does not matter so much whether the oil is naphthenic or paraffinic.
 It is when you are looking for a highly refined alternative that the good solubility properties of the naphthenic molecules become interesting.

 Nynas has long had customers who use naphthenic speciality oils for anti-caking systems.
 Since interest has increased in recent years, we are now developing a new product series called Nyfert for this particular market.
 To get the desired properties the oil has a high degree of refining and thereby a DMSO extractable content of less than 3 wt% according to IP 346.
 This corresponds to a low PCA content and means that the oil does not have to be labelled.